For the latest information about safety in Victoria, travellers should stay informed via VicEmergency and VicTraffic

 • The designated accessible parking space at Loch Ard Gorge allows for good access to the Geology and Loch Ard lookout trails.

-• There are no toilets on the site
+• There are no toilets on the site.

 For personalised advice and expert recommendations, stop by one of our Visitor Information Centres.
 Our local Great Ocean Road experts can help you tailor your trip and provide insights on top attractions, camping spots, and travel tips to make your stay unforgettable.

-Discover Your Next 12 Apostles Adventure
+Discover Your Next Adventure

 Explore more places to stay, play, and reconnect with nature in the Great Ocean Road Region